-Operationally, in order to meet the NSPD 66's and EO 13547's requirements, we need to determine our nation's vessel requirements for transiting in ice-laden waters, consider establishing seasonal bases for air and boat operations, and develop a force structure that can operate in extreme cold and ice.
-As a matter of policy and stewardship, we encourage the Senate to ratify the Law of the Sea Treaty.
+From an operational perspective, in order to meet the requirements set forth in NSPD 66 and EO 13547, we must determine our nation's vessel requirements for transiting ice-laden waters, consider establishing seasonal bases for air and boat operations, and develop a force structure that can operate in extreme cold and ice.
+As a matter of policy and stewardship, the Administration encourages the Senate to ratify the Law of the Sea Treaty.
 Law of the Sea has become the framework for governance in the Arctic.
 Every Arctic Nation except the United States is a party.
-As our responsibilities continue to increase in direct proportion to the Arctic's emerging waters, it is more vital than ever that the U.S. ratified to Law of the Sea.
+As our responsibilities continue to increase in direct proportion to the Arctic's emerging waters, it is more vital than ever that the United States accedes to the Law of the Sea Treaty.